 Yesterday John and I braved the cold and the winds.
 Why?
 So we could skate The Forks – the world’s longest natural outdoor rink – and that’s a Guinness World Record’s fact.

 The Forks skating experience is one of the must do activities if you’re in Winnipeg in the winter.

 Winnipeg, called Winterpeg by many, is famous for its long, brutally cold winters.
 Getting outside is the key to surviving them.
 Fortunately someone got the great idea back in the nineties to open the Red and Assiniboine Rivers to skating.
 And what a difference skating makes to a winter.

-Right now there are seven kilometers open – a combination of the more sheltered Assiniboine River and the larger Red River.
-According to a fellow who works at Iceland Skate Rentals plans are in the works to open a total of eleven kilometers this year.
+Right now there are seven kilometres open – a combination of the more sheltered Assiniboine River and the larger Red River.
+According to a fellow who works at Iceland Skate Rentals plans are in the works to open a total of eleven kilometres this year.

 The beauty of The Forks is you don’t even have to be a skater.
 There’s a snow covered trail alongside the skating trail so everyone can get out and enjoy the fresh air.
 And in this part of the world there is usually sunshine too.

 I had brought warm clothes but not skates with me.
 Fortunately skates are easy to rent.
 Inside the Forks Market look for Iceland Skate Rentals.
 They have over 500 pairs of skates.
 Rentals are very reasonably priced – $4.50 a pair for adults and $2.50 for kids and seniors.
 They also provide onsite locker rentals for $2.00 and skate sharpening for $4.00.

 John and I skate for the better part of 90 minutes.
 He does the whole 14 kilometres, I do about twelve.
 The only part of me that gets cold is my face; today a mask would have come in handy.